The Transgender Information

 Being transsexual also means living in poverty for many.
 Some of these women have to turn to the sex trade to survive.
 As I mentioned earlier, careers often disappear when the TS comes out, so ensuring continued financial support is as critical as having an emotional and social support system.
 The TS needs all three and in massive doses.

 The transgenderist often identifies as a transsexual but for any number of reasons opts to not go through the transition.
 This is a very personal choice and the reasons are as varied as there are people.

 Most try to live as “normally” as possible while still satisfying their core gender.
 This often can result in presenting as an androgyne or “metrosexual” if you will.
 Their dress may appear as “pop culture” or slight femme.

-Their lives are no less driven for the need to transition but their resolve is not to do so; at least for that day.
+Their lives are no less driven by the need to transition but their resolve is not to do so; at least for that day.

 “You can always tell the crossdresser by their ever-present digital camera pointed back at themselves.”

-The crossdresser is driven to emulate their opposite to natal sex but what they have no desire for is to transition.
+The crossdresser is driven to emulate their opposite natal sex but what they have no desire for is to transition.
 The crossdresser accounts for approximately 95% of the trans population.
 Obviously, they are also the ones who most question their gender.